jokergoo/circlize_book/book/03-graphics.md

 <p class="caption">(\#fig:link-example)Different types of links.</p>
 </div>

-The position of link end is controlled by `rou`.
+The position of link end is controlled by `rou` (sorry the name should be called `rho`).
 By default, it is the bottom of the most inside track and normally, you don't need to care about this setting.
 The two ends of the link are located in a same circle by default.
 The positions of two ends can be adjusted with different values for `rou1` and